bath-bcss/Technical-Labs/docs/Unix_Shell.md

 ## How to install a Unix-like command line on your computer

 For Mac and Linux users this answer is very simple.
 You are already running a Unix-like operating system!
-Install the terminal emulator of your choice (or use the pre-installed options) and you're ready.
+Install the terminal emulator of your choice (or use the preinstalled options) and you're ready.

 For Windows the answer is more complicated.
 As Windows is not a Unix-like operating system it